cmidgley/foodoc/README.md

 * Optionally removes the inherited class stubs, which IMHO clutters the documentation
 * Optionally removes the "Class" section from generated document, which is mostly redundant with the inherited/Augments section
 * Renamed several items, including "Tutorials" are now "Resources" (more generic), and Augments is now Inherits
-* Slightly improves responsive design, especially on mobile devices
+* Improved responsive design, especially on mobile devices
+* Changed filter to be responsive and stick to the top
 * Adds the ability to embed the generated code documentation (classes, functions, etc) within a "tutorial" style menu
 * Fixes several problems, including errors with latest JQuery and "constructor" error loading default json files
-* Several style changes, including default color, hiding the document "kind" (README, CLASS, etc).
+* Several style changes, including default color, hiding the document "kind" (README, CLASS, etc), and lots of style changes throughout.
 All can be overridden with personal stylesheets, and all have comments in the CSS files (except color changes)
 * Adds support for [Mermaid](https://mermaid-js.github.io/mermaid/#/) when `includeMermaid: true` is used.
 See [Mermaid](#Mermaid graphics drawings) for more information on configuration and use.
 * Adds support for automatically generating class diagrams based on classes and members when `includeClassDiagrams: true` is used.